phaethonp/we-ai/readme.md

 :small_blue_diamond: The new **GAI context:** Large Language Models are a phenomenal technology that will reshape the property development industry, from the investment decision stage down to daily construction site operations<br>

 :small_blue_diamond: The **property development industry** is marked by **inherent challenges**, such as **friction** between parties due to **uneven information distribution, safety concerns**, issues related to **quality**, and **low productivity.**<br>
-We can mitigate these fragmented procedures by connecting the myriad of stakeholders involved in property development processes via streamlined information sharing. <br>
+We can mitigate these fragmented procedures by connecting multiple stakeholders involved in property development processes via streamlined information sharing. <br>

-:small_blue_diamond: We are developing a comprehensive toolkit to glue together processes and legacy technologies with Generative AI and address inherent challenges of the property development industry<br>
+:small_blue_diamond: Our comprehensive toolkit to glue together processes and legacy technologies with Generative AI.<br>

 <p align="center">
   :large_blue_circle:
 </p>

-### BUILDERS REMEDY PROJECT PLATFORM (BRIP)
+# Builder's Remedy Project Platform

+### PROBLEM WE WANT TO SOLVE:
-:small_blue_diamond: **Problem we want to address:** The goal of builder's remedy projects platform is to increase the availability of affordable housing and ensure that municipalities are meeting their obligations to provide housing for all income levels.
+The goal of the builder's remedy projects platform is to increase the availability of affordable housing and ensure that municipalities are meeting their obligations to provide housing for all income levels.
 These projects can be complex and often involve navigating zoning laws, community opposition, and financial considerations.<br>

+### BRIP DESCRIPTION:
-:small_blue_diamond: **BRIP description:**  BRIP is an advanced suite of APIs designed to automate the discovery and management of builder's remedy projects in the property development sector.
+BRIP is an advanced suite of APIs designed to automate the discovery and management of builder's remedy projects in the property development sector.
 We cater to a niche segment of the market by automating the creation and submission of proposals for these projects, and subsequently presenting these approved projects as viable investment opportunities.
 Our goal is to address the unique needs of this market segment, making the process of investing in affordable housing more accessible and efficient.<BR>

 <p align="center">
   :large_blue_circle: